Skip to main content

 Figure \(\PageIndex{19}\): Propionyl-CoA carboxylase reaction

-The enzyme has 3 subunits.
-The alpha subunits has biotin carboxyl carrier protein and biotin carboxylase domains.
+The enzyme has three subunits.
+The alpha subunit has a biotin carboxyl carrier protein and biotin carboxylase domains.
 The beta subunit has carboxytransferase activity.
-The mechanism for the Streptomyces coelicolor propionyl-CoA carboxylase (PCC) is shown below in two parts.
+The Streptomyces coelicolor propionyl-CoA carboxylase (PCC) mechanism is shown in two parts below.

 In Part 1, biotin is carboxylated by HCO3- to form an activated bicarbonate derivative (similar to an anhydride) that is high energy in comparison to its hydrolysis product, as shown in Figure \(\PageIndex{20}\) below.
 This reaction takes place in the alpha subunit.